 You may also consider learning shorthand.
-Although you may not need it for all magazine employment, it's invaluable for accurate and speedy note-taking (the golden rate to achieve is 100 words per minute).
-It shows real commitment and dedication to journalism.
+Although you may not need it for all magazine employment, it's invaluable for accurate and speedy note-taking - the golden rate to achieve is 100 words per minute - as well as proving your commitment and dedication to journalism.

 Pre-entry experience, either paid or unpaid, is absolutely essential.
 It will give you first-hand knowledge of the industry and demonstrate to employers your ability to thrive in a pressured environment.